 In 2012, Evans Lam ʼ83, ʼ84S (MBA), a newly elected University of Rochester trustee, was in Manhattan for a board retreat.
 His fellow trustees and other colleagues, including retreat guest Mary Ann Mavrinac, former chief librarian at the University of Toronto Mississauga and the new Andrew H. and Janet Dayton Neilly Dean of the University Libraries, were sitting down to breakfast.
-Lam grabbed an open seat next to Mavrinac, creating a shockwave that caused an unscheduled chiming of Rochester’s Hopeman Memorial Carillon on the River Campus.
+Lam grabbed an open seat next to Mavrinac, creating a shockwave that rang the chimes of Rochester’s Hopeman Memorial Carillon on the River Campus.

 We embellished that last part a bit, but knowing how the next 10 years unfolded, it’s hard to envision the meeting between Lam and Mavrinac as anything but supernatural.